2025 Online Reputation Management Statistics

 The average consumer mentions brands 90 times per week

-87% of people do comparative shopping for every single purchase they make, and they shop on multiple channels
+87% of people do comparative shopping for every purchase they make and shop on multiple channels

 The purchase decisions of 78% of consumers are influenced by social media posts